swagger-api/swagger-node/docs/cli.md

 ##### <a name="docs"></a>swagger docs

-Opens the Swagger 2.0 specification in your browser.
+Opens the OpenAPI 2.0 Specification in your browser.

 Example: